innerfunction/Q-android/README.md

 * Deferred.AsyncCallback: Callback for passing a deferred promise result with an asynchronous chained result.
 The result method returns a Deferred.
 * Deferred.ErrorCallback: Callback for passing a deferred promise error.

-## Use cases
+## Advantages and Use cases
+Promises became more useful when defining function which return other promises.
+They help to:
+* controler process flow with async calls.
-Promises became utils when using in conjunction with function which return promises to control async process and write cleaner calls to async methods.
+* write cleaner calls to async methods.
+* manage error messages over a number of operations.
+* multiplatform: Port for iOS.